 The pace of life is slow here and tourism is still low-key.
-There is no traffic, no strip malls, shops close for lunch, people are happy to stop and talk, and lunch can often take several hours.
-Wine tastings can even last an entire afternoon.
+You won’t find any traffic or strip malls, shops still close for lunch, people are happy to stop and talk, and eating out can often take several hours.
+A wine tastings can sometimes last an entire afternoon.
 Mind you, with Barolo, Barbaresco, Nebbiolo, Barbera d’Alba, Dolcetto, Nascetta and many more wines produced in just this area, it’s easy to see why!

 The Langhe isn’t just about wine… the International Slow Food movement is based just a few minutes from the Villa, truffle hunters scour the forests beneath the house in search of white and black truffles and there are dozens of amazing restaurants to choose from, from tiny Osterie to three-Michelin-starred destinations, such as Piazza Duomo in Alba.